andreasplesch/QGIS-X3D-Processing/README.md

 Steps to try out:
 1. get a DEM (for example from ned.gov, or https://github.com/andreasplesch/QGIS-X3D-Processing/raw/master/examples/output/n35w120utmWGS84_200x200nd999.tif)
 2. load into qgis
-3. crop and downsample to ca. 500x500 pixels, warp to longlat WGS84
+3. crop and downsample to ca. 500x500 pixels, warp to longlat WGS84 (not necessary for sample DEM)
 4. set additional no data value in Properties - Transparency (to 0 in above DEM)
 5. get all processing scripts and models from here: https://github.com/andreasplesch/QGIS-X3D-Processing/archive/master.zip
 6. load into qgis
-7. run raster2x3dom01 model
+7. run raster2x3dom02 model
 8. open resulting html file

 ## CHANGES